awslabs/ratex/docs/QUICKSTART.md

 python3 -m pip install --force-reinstall --pre torch -f https://download.pytorch.org/whl/nightly/cpu/torch_nightly.html
 ```

-On the other hand, the PyTorch official wheel has two issues the prevent us from directly using it to build Razor:
+On the other hand, the PyTorch official wheel has two issues the prevent us from directly using it to build Ratex:

 1. The PyTorch wheel does not have all header files, so we still need to clone the PyTorch repo.
-In this way, Razor will find the corresponding header files via `PYTORCH_SOURCE_PATH`.
+In this way, Ratex will find the corresponding header files via `PYTORCH_SOURCE_PATH`.

   ```
   # First getting the git-hash for the PyTorch we just installed